Muhammad-Allaithi/Data-Analysis-Dashboard-Tableau/README.md

 - What is the average electric range of EVs?
 - How many total electric vehicles (EVs), BEV (Battery Electric Vehicles), and PHEV (Plug-in Hybrid Electric Vehicles) are there?
 - Which EV make and model are the most popular?
 - What is the distribution of EVs across states?

+- Dashboard Interaction <a href="https://github.com/Muhammad-Allaithi/Data-Analysis-Dashboard-Tableau/blob/main/Screenshot%202024-10-15%20155355.png">View Dashboard</a>